 - Financial reporting: Delivers real-time statements like balance sheets and profit-and-loss reports to reflect overall economic performance.

-- Accounts receivable and payable: Oversees customer billing and supplier payments, from issuing invoices to monitoring outstanding balances.
+- Accounts receivable and payable: Manages customer billing and supplier payments โ from issuing invoices to flagging overdue balances.

 What are the Benefits of Accounting Software?